MUDE-2025/GA1.4/03 River flow velocity/Report_flow_velocity.md

 **Question 3**

-Propagate the uncertainty through the equation to estimate wave forces, $F_h$, using both observations and simulated samples.
+Propagate the uncertainty through the equation to estimate the flow velocity, $u$, using both observations and simulated samples.
 Provide a bulleted list that summarizes differences between the two obtained distributions.

 **Question 4**